No results found, please try again. Reset selections.

 Designed for the college graduate who wants to become a registered nurse, the Master's Entry to Nursing Practice (MENP) program provides the advanced education for general professional nursing practice and eligibility for the RN licensure examination (NCLEX-RN).

-The purpose of the graduate generalist program in nursing is to prepare qualified individuals for:
+The purpose of the MENP program is to prepare qualified individuals for:

 - Licensure by examination (NCLEX-RN) required for entry into professional nursing practice

 - Advanced professional practice and leadership in health promotion and illness care

 - Collaboration and scholarship with others to meet the present and future health needs of society